Efficient characterization of general Gottesman-Kitaev-Preskill qubits

-We have presented an efficient methodology for characterizing arbitrary qubits encoded in the GKP basis, bypassing the need for full quantum state tomography.
-By generalizing the nonlinear squeezing paradigm, we constructed a parameterized family of positive semidefinite Hermitian operators $\hat{O}_\mathrm{GKP}(\mathbf{u})$, one for each point on the logical Bloch sphere, each tailored to have the corresponding ideal logical GKP superposition as its ground state.
+We have presented an efficient methodology for characterizing arbitrary qubits encoded in the GKP basis, bypassing the need for quantum state tomography.
+By generalizing the nonlinear squeezing paradigm, we constructed a parameterized family of positive semidefinite Hermitian operators $\hat{O}_\mathrm{GKP}(\mathbf{u})$, one for each point on the logical Bloch sphere, each with the ideal logical GKP superposition as its unique ground state.
 The construction unifies and generalizes existing results for the logical basis states~\cite{marekGroundStateNature2024} to the full Bloch sphere, including non-Clifford magic states such as $\ket{H_\mathrm{L}}$.

 We established that the expectation value of $\hat{O}_\mathrm{GKP}$ provides a direct, measurable proxy for logical infidelity, converging to $2(1-\mathcal{F})$ across the entire logical Bloch sphere in the asymptotic limit.
-We further demonstrated that the finite-dimensional truncations $\hat{O}_\mathrm{GKP}^{[N]}$ offer a systematic pathway for generating and evaluating finite-energy physical approximations of arbitrary logical qubit states, providing targets for resource state preparation in experimentally accessible spaces.
-In addition, $\hat{O}_\mathrm{GKP}$ naturally serves as a non-Gaussianity witness with a provable lower bound on the set of pure Gaussian states.
+We further demonstrated that the finite-dimensional truncations $\hat{O}_\mathrm{GKP}^{[N]}$ offer a pathway for generating and evaluating physical approximations of arbitrary logical qubit states, providing targets for resource state preparation in finite-dimensional spaces.
+In addition, $\hat{O}_\mathrm{GKP}$ serves as a non-Gaussianity witness with a lower bound on the set of Gaussian states.

-Because the target operators are built from the GKP stabilizers, estimating their expectation values requires only three sets of homodyne measurements rather than costly tomography.
+Because the target operators are built from the GKP stabilizers, estimating their expectation values requires only homodyne measurements of three quadratures, \(\hat{x}\), \(\hat{p}\) and \((\hat{x}-\hat{p})/\sqrt{2}\), rather than costly tomography.
 This makes the proposed framework both a mathematically rigorous metric for state quality and a highly practical tool for analyzing experimental data, benchmarking and optimizing state preparation circuits, and advancing the implementation of fault-tolerant continuous-variable quantum computers.

 \onecolumngrid

 {S\arabic{figure}} {S\Roman{table}} {S\Roman{table}} {fig.app.\arabic{figure}}